 - Proof of social security number

-- CPR Certification: Current, not to expire during term of work.
+- CPR Certification: Current, not to expire during the term of work.

-- Basic/Community First Aid (one day course) or higher certification, CURRENT, not to expire during term of work.
+- Basic/Community First Aid (one day course) or higher certification, Current, not to expire during the term of work.

 - Driver’s License and Motor Vehicle Report: submit copies from your home state DMV, showing good driving record for last 3 years, current report, and current license.

 - DOT medical exam: current within two years.

 Applicants may visit the CFI website to see images of Professor Valley Field Camp and other CFI programs.
 Please review the employment section which lists additional details.